seanconlon29/Tap-into-Your-Tastes/README.md

 <br>

 #### Ensemble Model
 As a bonus model, this ensemble was created to correctly predict a user's preference would be.
 There must be certain features of the beers within the dataset and luckily there were reviews on certain features of each beer rating.
 This model was created due to the users' ratings of different features and ultimately aligned with the review_overall ratings.
-These included:
+These include:
 - Aroma
     - The smell of the beer, rated from good to bad.
 - Appearance